 - Arrogant as a soap bubble. 🧼

-7. Arrogant as a rooster crowing at dawn
+7. As arrogant as a rooster crowing at dawn

-Meaning: Someone who is loud, boastful, and constantly seeking attention.
+Meaning: That simile for arrogant describes someone loud, boastful, and constantly seeking attention.

 Example Sentences: